VAlphonso/UT_Austin_FundraisingAnalysis/README.md

 # UT Austin Fundraising Analysis
 In this project, I am asking the question: who is more likely to donate money to a cause?
 My hypothesis is that someone who meets a certain set of criteria (ie: age, income, and education level) is more likely to donate then someone who does not meet set criteria.

 I want to address, from a management perspective, the most effective way to utilize resources with the goal of achieving a success rate of over 95% within an 8 hour period.
-My intension is to give managers a tool that they can use to focus their direct report's efforts and while maximizing time.
+My intention is to give managers a tool that they can use to focus their direct reports' efforts while maximizing time.

 ## Overview of the Analysis Scope of the Project
 I am demonstrating my knowledge of unsupervised machine learning algorithms.
 I use Python and the Pandas Library to preprocess the data and K-Means algorithm along with Principal Component Analysis (PCA) to reduce the data to three columns.
 This will be further explained in the results section of this document.
 Furthermore, I use a dataset from Kaggle that redacted names, emails, and phone numbers but still contained 14 columns with information ranging from age to education level to marital status and income.